Flow-Scanner/lightning-flow-scanner-cli/README.md

 NODE_OPTIONS=--inspect-brk /path/to/lightning-flow-scanner-cli/bin/run flow:scan
 ```

 2. **Attach Debugger**: Open your local Salesforce DX project in Visual Studio Code, set desired breakpoints, and attach the debugger to the remote session.
 For more detailed information, you can refer to the [wiki](https://github.com/salesforcecli/cli/wiki) of the Salesforce CLI repository.

-## Contribution Guidelines

-The `lightning-flow-scanner`, was previously unpublished from the npm registry due to as remote code execution (RCE) vulnerability in its core dependency, `lightning-flow-scanner-core`.
-The vulnerability, caused by unsafe custom rule loading, has been addressed in the [v5 release of the core](https://github.com/Flow-Scanner/lightning-flow-scanner-core/releases/tag/v5.1.0).
-Prioritizing security, we've removed custom rules for a safer tool.

-If you'd like to help us enhance Flow Scanner, please consider having a look at the [Contributing Guidelines](https://github.com/Flow-Scanner/lightning-flow-scanner-core/blob/main/CONTRIBUTING.md).
+Want to help improve Lightning Flow Scanner?
+See our [Contributing Guidelines](https://github.com/Flow-Scanner/lightning-flow-scanner-core/blob/main/CONTRIBUTING.md).